 Air Leakage Testing

 Air leakage testing is the practice of testing the air tightness of a building.
 Leakage can occur within the building through holes, gaps and cracks within the building.
 Air permeability of a building can have a significant impact on how much heat is kept within a building and how much cold is let into a building which can have a significant impact on fuel bills for the building owner.
 The air leak test will occur at structural completion, generally just before the building handover.
+If your building shows differential pressure upon inspection and testing, we can identify the key air leakage paths and recommend the most suitable course of action needed.

 Air Leakage testing is a requirement of Building Regulations Part L1A/L2A